gitStream Quickstart Examples

-These examples are all complete gitStream configuration files that you can download directly via the buttons below the examples and upload to the .cm
+These example are complete gitStream configuration files that you can download directly via the buttons below the examples and upload to the .cm

 directory of your repo.
-Alternatively, you can copy and paste the individual automations, but make sure you include all required declarations and any related custom expressions from the configurations to ensure they work properly.
+Alternatively, you can copy and paste the individual automations, but make sure you include all required declarations and any related custom expressions from the configuration to ensure everything works properly.

 # -*- mode: yaml -*-